Maryland motorist charged in 2 deaths in weekend collision

 The two people in the car died at the scene.
 They are Michael Hethmon, 66, of Upper Marlboro, and the driver, a 49-year-old woman from Upper Marlboro whose name was withheld by police pending the notification of family members.

 The police said speed, failure to obey a traffic control device and driver impairment were factors in the crash, and that additional charges are possible.
-Austin’s online court records, accessed on Sunday, didn’t identify an attorney representing him.
+A Prince George’s County detention spokesperson didn’t respond immediately Sunday to email and phone requests for information about whether Austin had an attorney.

 Sign up for Daily Newsletters